SoftengPoliTo/SoftwareMetrics/README.md

  - **STAT:** Statements.
 It is a LLOC applied only on methods/classes.

  - **NOM:** Number of Methods.
 It counts the number of methods in a file.

+ - **NARGS**: Number of Arguments.
+It counts the number of arguments of each method in a file.

+ - **NEXITS**: Number of Exit Points.
+It counts the number of exit points of each method in a file.

  - **CC:** McCabe's Cyclomatic Complexity.
 It calculates the code complexity examining the control flow of a program.